ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2021.06.23.md

 ### Items from the last retro:
-* add Alarm history to alarm view - hadn't been added to Muon snaglist, has now, discuss at later date.
+* add Alarm history to alarm view - hadn't been added to Muon snags list, has now, discuss at later date.
 * "Support" label tickets requiring release notes, this has been changed we use the "no release notes" label now if things don't need release notes.
 * Return to discussion about snag lists and balance between features and stability for instrument scientists.
 Meeting with group leaders in future might help with this.
 * Visit cabin and blockhouse to tidy & label wiring only had a ticket for one instrument.
 Tickets for all or large ticket with checkboxes?
 Do this with someone else, will be difficult with 1 person, possibly 3 on pearl.